Theory of Low Frequency Contamination from Nonstationarity and Misspecification: Consequences for HAR Inference: Consequences for HAR Inference

 HAC standard errors can result in oversized tests when there is substantial temporal dependence {[}e.g., \citet{andrews:91}{]}.
-This stimulated a second approach based on inconsistent LRV estimators that keep the bandwidth at some fixed fraction of $T$ {[}cf. \citet{Kiefer/vogelsang/bunzel:00}{]}, e.g., using all autocovariances, so that $\widehat{J}_{\mathrm{\mathrm{KVB},}T}\triangleq T^{-1}\sum_{t=1}^{T}\sum_{s=1}^{T}\left(1-\left|t-s\right|/T\right)$ $V_{t}V_{s}$ which is equivalent to the Newey-West estimator with $b_{1,T}=T^{-1}$, in which case $\widehat{J}_{\mathrm{\mathrm{KVB},}T}$ is an inconsistent estimate of $J$.
-Because of the inconsistency, inference is nonstandard and HAR test statistics do not have asymptotically standard distributions.
+This stimulated a second approach based on LRV estimators that keeps the bandwidth at some fixed fraction of $T$ {[}cf. \citet{Kiefer/vogelsang/bunzel:00}{]}, e.g., using all autocovariances, so that $\widehat{J}_{\mathrm{\mathrm{KVB},}T}\triangleq T^{-1}\sum_{t=1}^{T}\sum_{s=1}^{T}\left(1-\left|t-s\right|/T\right)$ $\widehat{V}_{t}\widehat{V}_{s}$ which is equivalent to the Newey-West estimator with $b_{1,T}=T^{-1}$.
+Under fixed-$b$ asymptotics the reference distribution of HAR test statistics is nonstandard.
 The validity of fixed-$b$ inference rests on stationarity {[}cf. \citet{casini_fixed_b_erp}{]}.
 Many authors have considered various versions of $\widehat{J}_{\mathrm{\mathrm{KVB},}T}$.
 However, the one that leads to HAR inference tests that are least oversized is the original $\widehat{J}_{\mathrm{\mathrm{KVB},}T}$ {[}see \citet{casini/perron_PrewhitedHAC} for simulation results{]}.
-For comparison we also report the equally weighted cosine (EWC) estimator of \citet{lazarus/lewis/stock:17}.
+For comparison we also report the equally-weighted cosine (EWC) estimator of \citet{lazarus/lewis/stock:17}.
 It is an orthogonal series estimators that use long bandwidths,

 with $B$ some fixed integer.
 Assuming $B$ satisfies some conditions, under fixed-$b$ asymptotics a $t$-statistic normalized by $\widehat{J}_{\mathrm{\mathrm{EWC},}T}$ follows a $t_{B}$ distribution where $B$ is the degree of freedom.